lana-svet/zenbox-docs/skills/batteryControl.md

 ## Summary
 This voice skill enables the user to get the battery status of the device.

+## Supported languages
+`English`, `Russian`

 ## Sample phrases
 {% include sample.html request="How much battery do i have left?" response="The battery status is 45%." %}
 {% include sample.html request="How well is the device charged?" response="The battery status is 2 out of 5." %}
 {% include sample.html request="Show the battery status." response="The battery status is 30%." %}

-## Supported languages
-`English`
-`Russian`

 ## Additional parameters
 This skill requires the following parameters to enable it:

 `maxValue` - the largest possible value of battery status.
-If `maxValue` is equal 100, the answer will be given in percents, otherwise it will be given as the value out of `maxValue` (e.g. "2 out of 5").
+If `maxValue` is equal to 100, the answer will be given in percents, otherwise it will be given as the value out of `maxValue` (e.g. "2 out of 5").

 ## Integration

 ### Actions
 This skill recognises and returns one of the following actions:

-`showBatteryStatus` - the device can show the battery status if possible
+`showBatteryStatus` - the device can show the battery status if possible (boolean)

 ### Request
 This skill requires the request data is fulfilled with an additional fields:

-`batteryStatus` - the value of current battery status of the device (a zero-based integer), should be less than `maxValue`
+`batteryStatus` - the value of the current battery status of the device (a zero-based integer).
+Should be less than or equal to the `maxValue`